How to deal with anger during divorce

 Research has found that anger during divorce leads to a more acrimonious separation, a worse post-divorce adjustment, and it can negatively affect children (Emery, 2008).

-Going through a divorce in anger can have long-term financial implications on you and your family, as money is spent unnecessarily on court fees and lawyers.
+Going through a divorce in anger can have long-term financial implications for you and your family, as money is spent unnecessarily on court fees and lawyers.

 How to get over divorce anger